Gameforge: History

 The company was founded in December 2003 under the name of Gameforge GmbH in Karlsruhe by Alexander Rösner and Klaas Kersting.
-One of the company’s first titles was OGame which Alexander Rösner had developed prior to the company foundation all by himself.
-In September 2006, the company’s legal structure was converted into an incorporated company which took the name Gameforge AG.
+One of the company's first titles was OGame which Alexander Rösner had developed prior to the company foundation all by himself.
+In September 2006, the company's legal structure was converted into an incorporated company which took the name Gameforge AG.
 It functions as a holding of the affiliated company Gameforge 4D GmbH.
 Gameforge currently operates and markets client-based online games, browser games, Single-player video games and Casual Games.

 2003 to 2010

 The years from 2006 to 2010 were characterised by a strong growth in the number of players and employees.

 In 2007, the company had about 100 employees; the number increased to 200 by the end of 2008, to 360 by the end of 2009 and finally, to 450 in 2010 (650 including those from Frogster Interactive Pictures AG).
 In November 2011, the company announced a realignment of internal structures.
 Following the integration of Gameforge and Frogster's operating units, "Client Games" and "Web Games" were replaced with "Development" and "Publishing" sections.
 In addition to structural measures, the workforce was reduced and products that were not meeting expectations were adjusted.
-In 2009, the company reached the mark of 100 million registered players.
-By the end of 2010, the number grew to 200 million and, in 2011, to 300 million.
-The number currently stands (December 2013) at about 400 million registered players.
+In 2009, the company reached the mark of millions of registered players.

 In 2007, Gameforge founded its first foreign branch, Gameforge SARL, established in Paris.
 After buying French development studio Nevrax, the subsidiary was commissioned to market the game “The Saga of Ryzom”.
 It was only a moderate success, leading to the sale of Ryzom in 2009.

 Gameforge owned other offices abroad, including Gameforge Holding Malta Ltd. with headquarters in Pietà.
 In November 2007, Gameforge ventured into the U.S. market as the first German online games company and founded Gameforge Productions Inc. based in San Francisco.
 Lars Koschin was placed in charge of branch management overseas.